openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

 - [@LocalStorageLink](#localstoragelink): creates a two-way data synchronization with the named attribute in LocalStorage.

-## Constraints

-- Once created, a named attribute cannot have its type changed.
-Subsequent calls to **Set** must set a value of same type.
-- LocalStorage provides page-level storage.
-The [getShared](../reference/apis-arkui/arkui-ts/ts-state-management.md#getshared10) API can only obtain the LocalStorage instance passed through [windowStage.loadContent](../reference/apis-arkui/js-apis-window.md#loadcontent9) in the current stage.
-If the instance is not available, **undefined** is returned.
-For the example, see [Example of Sharing a LocalStorage Instance from UIAbility to One or More Pages](#example-of-sharing-a-localstorage-instance-from-uiability-to-one-or-more-pages).

 ## \@LocalStorageProp

 As mentioned above, if you want to establish a binding between LocalStorage and a custom component, you need to use the \@LocalStorageProp and \@LocalStorageLink decorators.
 Specially, use \@LocalStorageProp(key) or \@LocalStorageLink(key) to decorate variables in the component, where **key** identifies the attribute in LocalStorage.